 The green card might be at risk if the applicants fail to comply with the requirements.

 Both EB5 and H1B visas are subject to an annual cap.
 Every year, the H1B program is allotted 85,000 visas.
 20,000 of those visas are set aside for applicants with master’s degrees from American universities.
 Since the year 2000 when demand for global IT workers was high, returning H1B workers have not been included in the annual cap.
-Indians account for approximately three quarters of all H1B applicants.
+Indians account for approximately three-quarters of all H1B applicants.
 Another point to add to the H1B vs EB5 visa comparison is that each year, the EB5 program is allotted to 700 visas per country.
 This is determined by the country of birth and not the country of current citizenship.
 The demand for the EB5 visa has grown rapidly in India in the past few years and had the most EB5 applications in the world in 2019.
 This exceeded its annual quota for the first time.

-While exploring the differences between H1B vs EB5 visa, you must know that the EB5 visa is beneficial because the investment covers an entire qualifying family unit.
+While exploring the differences between H1B vs EB5 visas, you must know that the EB5 visa is beneficial because the investment covers an entire qualifying family unit.
 This means Green Cards are provided for the applicant, a spouse, and any children under the age of 21.
 Spouses and children of H1B workers can also move to America on H-4 visas.
 Spouses are able to apply for work authorization in the United States only under certain conditions.
 H4 visa-dependent spouses were eligible for an EAD (Employment Authorization Document) if they had an approved I-140 (petition for Green Card or Permanent Residency), or had an H1B visa spouse with visa status lasting longer than 6 years under the AC21 Act.

 EB5 is also beneficial for work as once an EB5 applicant receives the Green Card, they receive complete freedom and flexibility to work, study, set up a business, or retire in the United States.
 On the contrary, a person with an H1B visa is much more restricted, especially in terms of employment mobility.
 An H1B visa has a major limitation stating that once the holder loses their job, they will have to return to their home country unless another qualified US employer files for his transfer.